 The second aspect of flexible overtime is variable overtime triggers.
-The trigger for each lot is bid-related, in that it involves an evaluation of some attribute or attributes of a 55 bid against one or more trigger criteria.
-In the prior system, the attribute of a bid that was evaluated was the price of the bid with respect to the current best (lowest priced) bid.
-Overtime was triggered if the price of a new bid submitted within the appropriate interval was lower than the current 60 best bid.
+The trigger for each lot is bid-related, in that it involves an evaluation of some attribute or attributes of a bid against one or more trigger criteria.
+In the prior system, 65 the attribute of a bid that was evaluated was the price of the bid with respect to the current best (lowest priced) bid.

+Overtime was triggered if the price of a new bid submitted within the appropriate interval was lower than the current best bid.
 In the disclosed auction system, overtime triggers can be based on other parameters and criteria.
 For example, the rank of a bid can be considered, and overtime triggered based in part on whether the rank of the bid is lower than the established criterion.
-Thus, the criterion can be established 65 the trigger interval before the currently-scheduled closing that a trigger bid must be a bid that is a new best bid or is the second or third best bid.
+Thus, the criterion can be established that a trigger bid must be a bid that is a new best bid or is the second or third best bid.